jbloomlab/phydms/docs/phydms_prog.rst

     The tree topology is fixed to that in ``tree``.
     But there are several options for how the branch lengths are handled:

-      * *scale*: fix the relative length of the branches to the values in ``tree``, but scale them all by a single parameter :math:`\mu` that is optimized.
+      -*scale*: fix the relative length of the branches to the values in ``tree``, but scale them all by a single parameter :math:`\mu` that is optimized.
 This approach will be faster.

-      * *optimize*: optimize all branch lengths as free parameters.
+      -*optimize*: optimize all branch lengths as free parameters.
 This approach will be more accurate, but slower.

    \-\-gammaomega
     Use this option for a `model` of *ExpCM* if you want :math:`\omega` to be drawn from ``--ncats`` gamma-distributed categories, similar to a *YNGKP_M5* model.